aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 You will marry a professional athlete - if competitive eating can be considered a sport.
+> 🥠 Don’t forget you are always on our minds.

-Last update: Thu Aug 29 05:07:58 2024
+Last update: Fri Aug 30 05:08:09 2024

 ### Let's play! 🎮